minana96/sherlock_navigation/README.md

 sudo apt install ros-melodic-rviz sudo apt install ros-melodic-turtlebot3-navigation
 ```
-- **sherlock_navigation_remote.launch**: navigation is launched on the remote machine that is passed as an argument.
+- **sherlock_navigation_remote.launch**: navigation is launched on the remote machine that is passed as a parameter.
 If this launch file is used, it is important that packages within ROS navigation stack are also installed on the target remote machine.